falnatsheh/Soho/README.md

     - [Source Code Pro Meduim (used by Bracket IDE)](https://www.google.com/fonts/specimen/Source+Code+Pro)
   - Size: 12
   - Line spacing: 1.2
-- [Material Theme Jetbrains](https://github.com/ChrisRM/material-theme-jetbrains) for the UI (as shown in the left side of the preview above)
+- [Material Theme Jetbrains](https://github.com/ChrisRM/material-theme-jetbrains) for the UI (as shown on the left side of the preview above)

 ## Installation